rackerlabs/support-how-to/content/cloud-servers/troubleshoot-ssh.md

 #### Network Error: Connection timed out

 This error often occurs because of network connectivity issues on either the server or your local machine.
-Whenever you receive these errors, make sure your local computer is connected to the internet.
+Whenever you receive these errors, make sure your local computer is connected to the Internet.
 If it is connected, check the server connection as well to ensure that the server is running.

 ### Check from the outside